JesseWorden/gitPracticeRepo3/README.md

 ## The website should include the following key components:

-### 1. Program Requirements:
+1. ### Program Requirements:
 Information on what prospective students need to participate in the program, including prerequisites and admission criteria.

-### 2. Instructor Information:
+2. ### Instructor Information:
-Details about the instructor, Melissa, including her contact information and a brief introduction.
+Details about the instructor, Melissa, including her contact information.

-### 3. BTC Overview:
+3. ### BTC Overview:
-An overview of Blackhawk Technical College, its mission, location, and relevant links.
+An overview of Blackhawk Technical College.

 4. ### Program Courses:
 Information about the courses offered as part of the Web/Software Development Program, including course descriptions, prerequisites, and schedules.